cyrielladriere/audio-environmental-monitoring/README.md

 ## Compressed models

 All compressed models can be found in the `resources` directory.
 CNN14 models are not included here, these files are too large.
-However, CNN14 training evaluation is available in Tensorboard (see [Evaluating Training Results](#Evaluating-Training-Results) section)
+However, CNN14 training evaluation is available in Tensorboard (see [Evaluating Training Results](#Evaluating-Training-Results) section).
+If you do wish to replicate training, you can download the CNN14 model from the PANN paper (Cnn14_16k_mAP=0.438.pth from https://zenodo.org/records/3987831) and place it in the `resources/cnn_14` folder with the name `cnn_14.pth`.

 ## Inference on Edge Devices